elegant-scipy/elegant-scipy/markdown/ch5.markdown

 # Contingency tables using sparse coordinate matrices

 > I like sparseness.
 There's something about that minimalist feel that can make
 > something have an immediate impact and make it unique.
+I'll probably always
+> work with that formula.
+I just don't know how.
 >
 > — Britt Daniel, lead singer of *Spoon*.